sidhu2003/QuoteSenpai/README.md

 # QuoteSenpai

-**QuoteSenpai** is a open source project developed to generate anime quotes which are famous and well known.For every new click it will be generating different quotes by different anime characters from different anime.
+**QuoteSenpai** is an open-source project developed to generate anime quotes that are famous and well-known.
+Every new click will generate different quotes from different anime characters from different anime.

 # How to Use ??